AnaG18/AnaG18.github.io/_projects/handson.md

 ---
 layout: page
-title: project 4
+title: hands-on data
-description: another without an image
+description: Developing the foundations of a haptic mouse for digital navigation
-img:
+img: assets/img/1.jpg
 importance: 3
-category: research
+category: 2023
 ---

 Every project has a beautiful feature showcase page.